dreamineering/business-administration/docs/README.md

 ## Marketing

-If marketing is a dark art to you, don't worry it is all pretty straightforward.
-With Gensolve you can create a content calendar, distributing your message and measure the effectiveness of your strategy and probably save yourself spending money without understanding where it is going.
+set-up a content calendar distribution plan for your messages and then measure the effectiveness of your strategy.

 [Learn more](/growth/)